byronwall/data-viz/README.md

 - Animate the `update charts` button - make it smaller too
 - Row chart min and max bar sizes don't seem to be working
+- Lorenz bar chart for Run ID is missing a bar?